 - if the fees are for work that is yet to be carried out, whether the fees are capped.

-If you need more information about fees than is provided in the external administrator’s report, you should let them know before the meeting at which fees will be voted on.
+If you need more information about fees than is provided in the external administrator’s report, let the external administrator know before the meeting at which fees will be voted on.

 What can you do if you think the fees are not reasonable?

-If you do not think the fees claimed are reasonable, you should raise your concerns with the external administrator.
-It is your decision whether to vote in favour of, or against, a resolution to approve fees.
+If you think the fees claimed are not reasonable, you should raise your concerns with the external administrator.
+You decide whether to vote in favour of, or against, a resolution to approve fees.

 As well as a court review of the external administrator’s fees, creditors (by resolution of creditors) or one or more creditors (with the external administrator’s consent) can appoint a registered liquidator to carry out a review of fees and/or costs incurred by the external administrator of the company.

-Note: A creditor can also apply to ASIC in the approved form for it to appoint a reviewing liquidator (see Form 5605 Application for ASIC to appoint a reviewing liquidator).
+A creditor can also apply for ASIC to appoint a reviewing liquidator: see Form 5605 Application for ASIC to appoint a reviewing liquidator.

 - remuneration approved within the six months before the reviewing liquidator is appointed

-- costs or expenses incurred during the 12-month period before the reviewing liquidator is appointed (unless the external administrator agrees to a longer period).
+- costs or expenses incurred during the 12 months before the reviewing liquidator is appointed (unless the external administrator agrees to a longer period).

 The reviewing liquidator must be a registered liquidator.
-A creditor who wishes to appoint a reviewing liquidator must approach a registered liquidator to get a written consent from that person that they would be prepared to act as reviewing liquidator.
+A creditor who wishes to appoint a reviewing liquidator must approach a registered liquidator to get written consent that they would be prepared to act as reviewing liquidator.
 The person must also make a written declaration about any relationships they or their firm may have that might affect their independence to act as reviewing liquidator.